Costing is an optional set of features which enables you to one or more of the following:

-C. Raw Punches - Can display Job and Cost Center for each punch.
+C. Raw Punches - Can display Job for each punch.

 D. Totals - This report gives you the most options for calculating Costing numbers.
 You can group totals in any number of ways as follows:

 For example, if you want to group by Job Category, then Job, Job Phase and Cost Code, it would look like this: